Clearbox-AI/clearbox-synthetic-kit/docs/source/wiki/wiki_md/privacy.md

     Conversely, if the precision scores are low across thresholds, it suggests that the synthetic dataset is well-anonymized, reducing the likelihood of successful membership inference.

     The **MI Mean Risk score** is computed as $(precision - 0.5) * 2$.<br>
-    MI Risk Score smaller than 0.2 (20%) are considered to be very LOW RISK of disclosure due to membership inference.
+    MI Risk Score smaller than 0.2 (20%) are considered to be very low risk of disclosure due to membership inference.

 ## 5. Appendix
 ### Distance to Closest Record with Gower's distance